Can private equity be a driver of positive change for the environment, social justice and healthy institutions?

 Strong ESG programs are driving customer satisfaction, brand equity, operational efficiencies, and happier, more productive employees – with combined EBITDA benefit in the tens of millions.
 These large firms have also taken millions of metric tonnes of carbon from the air and saved billions of gallons of water.

-Thanks to the joint venture of Civic Consulting and ESG Portfolio Partners, we believe these “double bottom line” benefits can spread to the middle market.
+We believe these “double bottom line” benefits can spread to the middle market.

 “We’re now seeing quantifiable examples of ESG initiatives delivering significant EBITDA value,” says ESG Portfolio Partners Principal Ted Knudsen.
 “Waste diversion, supply chain resilience, employee engagement, and productivity – these are all ways that the large cap PE firms are turning ESG into value for their LPs.”